 If you’ve ever shopped at Whole Foods Market, you are probably aware that they have a signature Chantilly cake that consumers go wild for!
 The main difference between theirs and mine is I left the blackberries and added an additional layer to the cake; the higher the better right?

 Use your leftover berries to make Strawberry Lemon Blondies, sourdough blueberry muffins, or a strawberry cheesecake trifle.
 Most love making this recipe during the spring and summer months because it’s so airy and refreshing.
-It looks great next to lemon tarts and orange creamsicle truffles, plus these are perfect for that time of year.
+It looks great next to lemon tarts and orange creamsicle truffles.
 For a decadent cake without the berries, try our coconut cream cake!

 Why You’ll Love Berry Chantilly Cake